RickCarlino/skynet-explorer/readme.md

 # Huh?

- This app is built as a means of having a GUI frontend for the [SkyNet API](http://www.skynet.im).
+ It's a GUI frontend for the [SkyNet API](http://www.skynet.im).
 It's built using KnockOutJS and comes with a simple static server / backend for API interaction (SkyNet does not support CORS, as far as I know).

 # Up and Running